 Aaron Rodgers in high school was 5’10 and completely missed by everyone except Butte.
 Matt Gutierrez was 2 hours and 37 mins away at De La Salle HS and was not missed at all.
 Signed with Michigan and went on to an NFL career.
 How is it now that AROD is one of the top 5 QB’s to ever play the game but went under the radar.
 Because…..

 ….height matters.
-I don’t disagree that it helps to be tall, but to think that it makes a player more skillful because of his height alone is a grave mistake.
+I don’t disagree that it helps to be tall, but to think that it makes a player more skillful because of his height alone is a grave mistake in recruiting.

 2. Arm Strength

-Arm strength matters too.
+Arm strength matters.
 But at what point is it irrelevant.
 Once you have enough, it becomes about your ability to anticipate and be accurate.
-In terms of grading the QB’s ability to throw one trait can not be separated from the other.
+When grading the QB’s ability to deliver the football, one trait cannot be separated from the other.
 You must combine it the ability to throw in one and not in pieces.
 Arm strength is useless without accuracy.
 Accuracy is useless without arm strength.
 These are both useless without anticipation.
 You can lack anticipation and make up for it with a little arm strength to a point.
 Eventually, you have to throw on time.
 Or the strongest arms would be the best QB’s every single time.

 More times than not, a QB with elite arm strength will lack the discipline to throw on time because they do not need to at the lower levels.
-They train themselves to throw when they feel they should, not when they should.
-This works in high school to a certain point, but alway catches up with them.
+They train themselves to throw when they think its time, not when they should.
+It works in high school to a certain point, but will always catch up with them at a higher level.

-Having more than 75 yards of arm strength vs 65 is the difference between being having a 10 billion dollars in assets and 20 billion.
+Having more than 75 yards of arm strength vs. 65 is the difference between being having a 10 billion dollars in cash and 20 billion.
 You can buy everything you need with 10 Billion.

-At the end of the day, it always comes down the QB that can make the plays at the right times.
-It’s never about that he’s 6’5 or that he runs a 4.4, it’s that at that given time, he’s clutch enough to make the play that wins the game.
+It always comes down the QB that can make the plays at the right times.
+It’s never about that he is 6’5 or that he runs a 4.4, it’s that at that given time, he’s clutch enough to make the play that wins the game.